 The next obvious question is, of course: how much VRAM do you actually need?

-In 2020, this largely comes down to what resolution you intend to play games in.
-Granted, there are other memory-intensive graphics settings such as the textures and the view distance, but the resolution is definitely the biggest factor at the moment.
+In 2023, this largely comes down to what resolution you intend to play games in.
+Granted, there are other memory-intensive graphics settings such as the texture quality and the view distance, but the resolution is definitely the biggest factor at the moment.

 Are There Other Types of VRAM?